BBScholar/FRC_Robot_IPC/README.md

 - More?

 ## Styling:
 For the C/C++ files, please use the google style-guide, the CI won't pass without it.
 Format the code with clang-format by executing `./format.sh`.
 Eventually, clang-tidy will be added as well.
+Make sure you have clang-tidy and clang-format installed.